traefik/traefik/docs/user-guide/kubernetes.md

          servicePort: 9090
 ```

-You can apply the example ingress as following:
+You can apply the example as following:

 ```shell
 kubectl create -f prometheus-ingress.yaml -n monitoring
 ```

-## Name based routing
+## Name-based Routing

-In this example we are going to setup websites for 3 of the United Kingdoms best loved cheeses, Cheddar, Stilton and Wensleydale.
+In this example we are going to setup websites for three of the United Kingdoms best loved cheeses: Cheddar, Stilton, and Wensleydale.

-First lets start by launching the 3 pods for the cheese websites.
+First lets start by launching the pods for the cheese websites.

 ```yaml
 ---